Karnes-Development/lingua-i18n-rs/README.md

 Translate a key with optional parameters.

 ### `Lingua::set_language(lang_code: &str) -> Result<bool, LinguaError>`
 Change the current language.
-Returns true if successful.
+Returns `Ok(true)` if successful, or an error if the language is not available.

 ### `Lingua::get_languages() -> Result<Vec<String>, LinguaError>`
 Get a list of all available languages.